 As your child gets older, continue to show them how to properly care for their teeth by leading by example.Making good dietary decisions for your child is also important.
-Water and milk are the best choices when it comes to dental health but we understand that can be difficult.
+Water and milk are the best choices when it comes to dental health, but we understand that can be difficult.
 Try to limit sugary juices and treats to special occasions.
 Choosing foods and drinks that do not contain a lot of sugar can help prevent cavities and can also help promote healthy diet choices.

-Know what to look for when it comes to dental concerns.
+It is important for families to know what to look for when it comes to dental concerns.
 If a child’s teeth are healthy, they should be one color.
 If they are not and you begin to notice that their teeth have spots or stains, be sure to bring them to the dentist.

 Even if your child does not experience any dental concerns as their teeth start to come in, you should bring them to the dentist by their first birthday to continue to avoid dental problems.
-As your child gets older, continue to promote good dental health by explaining why brushing and flossing is so important.
+As your child gets older, continue to promote good dental health by explaining why brushing and flossing are so important.